destinygg/destinypositions/docs/philosophy.md

 title: Philosophy
 ---

+## Alt-right Talking Points

+### Protecting our Demographics

+Many on the far right express a great concern over protecting the demographic make-up of whatever community they reside in.
+They might allude to "western values," "white values," "euro-centric values" or some other type of "values" that they are trying to protect.
+Generally they state the desire to protect these values stems from both an ernest desire to preserve their culture as well as protecting their voting interests.

+I believe that this endeavor is futile for several reasons:
+- I reject the notion that there is a consistent and coherent definition of "American values."
+    - e.g. City dwellers from San Francisco aren't going to have very many "shared values" with rural inhabitants of midwestern states.
+- I don't believe there is any way for an individual community to control who is allowed to immigrate there without it violating the rights and interests of other states.
+    - Immigration policy is set for the benefit of the nation at the federal level, states exercising local immigration policy would run counter-intuitive to the rest of the state's rights to determine federal immigration policy.
+- I don't believe a group of people have a right to indefinitely maintain their representation irrespective of immigrants (from other states, or countries).
+    - The idea that one group of people can live somewhere forever and reject foreign immigrants simply because they have a different voting preference is nonsensical.

 ## Protesting & Rioting

 I ardently believe in a people's right to protest and I will always support the right to protest, even if I don't necessarily agree with positions being advocated for by any particular protest.
 For example, I would support the right of a pro-life group protesting the right to an abortion, but I wouldn't agree with the message of the pro-life group: that abortion is immoral, or should be outlawed.